scharlau/shopping_exercise_django/README.md

 This still needs more work.
 There is currently no way to set up admin users, other than using the admin system to change users to 'staff' who could then see a dashboard of orders, and not just anyone.
 A better version would only show the products until an admin logs in, and then they could see the rest.

 The permissions and authentication needs work to enable the above.
-From there more could be done.
+From there more could be done, using the is_staff boolean, or the is_suiperuser one detailed at https://docs.djangoproject.com/en/3.1/ref/contrib/auth/ to show a dashboard.
 Oh, and the stuff from faker adds extra characters, which is a pain.
 Those need to be cleaned up.